LLNL/weave-demos/CZ/pyranda_rayleigh_taylor/README.md

 # Rayleigh Taylor Modeling with pyranda

-pyranda is an mpi parallel high order finited difference solver for arbitrary hyperbolic PDE systems (INSERT LINK).
+pyranda is an mpi parallel high order finited difference solver for arbitrary hyperbolic PDE systems [pyranda](https://github.com/LLNL/pyranda).
 This set of examples works through simulations of the Rayleigh-Taylor problem, which is an instability between interfaces of two fluids acting under non-impulsive accelerations (see Richtmyer-Meshkov for the impulsively accelerated version).

 ## Nominal behaviors